 Dona Munker is a published author and lecturer.
-She is the writer of DAUGHTER OF PERSIA (co-authored with Sattareh Farman Farmaian), a memoir-cum-history of modern Iran that has received international praise for its readability, authenticity, and the high quality of its writing.
-A former trade book editor, she has a PhD in English literature and has taught at Hunter College in New York and at the University of Giessen in Germany.
+She is the writer of DAUGHTER OF PERSIA, which she co-authored with Sattareh Farman Farmaian.
+Both a memoir and a history of modern Iran, it has received international praise for its readability, authenticity, and the quality of its writing.
+Dona is a former trade book editorwith a PhD in English literature.
+She has taught at Hunter College in New York and at the University of Giessen in Germany.

 (Back to top)